protontypes/open-sustainable-technology/README.md

 - [EMILE](https://github.com/cityssm/EMILE) - An application to aggregate energy consumption data across several municipal assets and report usage to monitor and manage emissions.
 - [feo-client](https://github.com/transition-zero/feo-client) - Crafted for energy systems modellers seeking access to data for nodes, assets, technologies, as well as the data supporting models and scenarios published by TransitionZero.
 - [Open Data Access Tools](https://github.com/openEDI/open-data-access-tools) - Aims to improve and automate access to high-value energy datasets across the U.S. Department of Energy's programs, offices, and national laboratories, and help researchers and industry to accelerate analysis and advance innovation.
+- [TransitionZero Python Client](https://github.com/transition-zero/tz-client) - This Python Client gives programmatic access to all the functionality of TransitionZero, a not-for-profit set to decarbonise energy systems by supporting global businesses and emerging market governments with open, granular and accessible data.

 ## Consumption
 ### Buildings and Heating